Technical Case Studies

 Solution:

-• Used Bicep template for repeatable deployment
+• Used Bicep templates for repeatable deployment

-Result: ✅ Total cost under $150/month ✅ Latency under 300 ms ✅ Deployment in under 48 hours
+Result: ✅ Total cost under $150/month ✅ End-to-end latency under 300 ms ✅ Production-ready deployment in under 48 hours

 Case 4: Scaling GPU workloads with AKS and observability